-The "source\id" field is a 32-bit value identifying the node that sent the message.
-A participant's NORM node identifier (NormNodeId) can be set according to application needs but unique identifiers must be assigned within a single NormSession.
-In some cases, use of the host IP address or a hash of it can suffice, but alternative methodologies for assignment and potential collision resolution of node identifiers within a multicast session need to be considered.
-For example, the "source identifier" mechanism defined in the Real-Time Protocol (RTP) specification [RFC3550] may be applicable to use for NORM node identifiers.
-At this point in time, the protocol makes no assumptions about how these unique identifiers are actually assigned.
+The "source_id" field is a 32-bit value that uniquely identifies the node that sent the message within the context of a single NormSession.
+This value is termed the NORM node identifier (NormNodeId) and unique NormNodeId identifiers MUST be assigned within a single NormSession.
+In some cases, use of the host IPv4 address or a hash of an address can suffice, but alternative methodologies for assignment and potential collision resolution of node identifiers within a multicast session SHOULD be considered.
+For example, the techniques for managing the 32-bit "synchronization source" (SSRC) identifiers defined in the Real-Time Protocol (RTP) specification [RFC3550] are applicable for use with NORM node identifiers.
+In most deployments of the NORM protocol to date, the NormNodeId assignments are administratively configured.